A young man's strange erotic journey around the globe

 Memorial Stupa at the Killing Fields of Cheoung Ek.
 The interior had been filled with the bones of victims that were murdered by the Pol Pot regime

 Collection of Skulls inside the Memorial Stupa at The Killing Fields.
 According to Wikipedia, an approximate 17,000 of the estimated 2 million Cambodians put to death by the Khmer Rouge had been executed at Cheoung Ek.

 Weapons employed by the Khmer Rouge to kill an average of 300 people a day at Cheoung Ek

 Sign explaining that even though they had electricity running through the camp to make killing convenient and easy during the night…

 …sometimes more people were delivered to the camp than they could manage to off during a single session and they were stored in a place known as “the dark and gloomy detention” which was kept so dark the prisoners couldn’t even see each other.

-The Khmer Rouge were some sick twisted fucks.
+Like Kathy Bates in the movie Misery, the Khmer Rouge were some sick twisted fucks.